deep2universe/MindMapParty/README.md

 View the mind map as markdown.
 To explore an interactive mind map, copy the link and open it in a new tab where you can zoom, click, and collapse nodes.
 ![Image](assets/img_8.png)
-_If you end up on a search engine after entering the link (because you normally use the address bar for searches), then remove the first space in the link (before 'http')._
+_If you end up on a search engine after entering the link (because you normally use the address bar for searches), then remove the first space in the link (before 'http').
+Or, more simply, select the link manually and then copy it._

 You will receive an interactive mind map.